elvisperlika/raga.io/docs/index.md

 - Is there any data that needs to be shared between components?
   - _why_? _what_ data? -->

+The game is designed for temporary sessions, and no persistent data storage is required.
+All game state data, including player positions, sizes, and food items, are maintained in memory during the session.
+Once a session ends (either by player elimination or voluntary exit), all associated data is discarded.

 ### Fault-Tolerance

 <!-- - Is there any form of data __replication__ / federation / sharing?